Index

 Source: NHS England, Breast Screening Programme

-Note the second indicator presented (“uptake rate”) relates to screening within six months out of those screened in the last year, but it does not specifically state this within Fingertips (and the label cannot be changed).
-More women in Hull attended their breast screening appointment within six months of invitation for 2022/23 compared to England.
+Note that the indicator for women aged 50-70 years relates to screening within six months out of those screened in the last year but it does not specifically state this within Fingertips (and the label cannot be changed).

 Compared with benchmark